-Join Sean Adams for an in-depth discussion in this video Minimalism, part of Foundations of Graphic Design History.
+Join Sean Adams for an in-depth discussion in this video Minimalism, part of Learning Graphic Design History.

 - As we've seen, graphic design responds to…cultural, technological or aesthetic changes.…By the mid-1990s, a new generation of designers…looked back at the complexity of postmodernism and the…Digital Revolution and turned toward a simpler approach.…Rather than following the idea of…high-theory deconstruction, many of these designers…were interested in creating work…that spoke to a wider audience.…They wanted to find a way of creating…meaning with fewer forms.…